Quick Answer

 Watermarking

-Which AI Detection Tools Are Most Accurate?
+Which AI Detection Tools Perform Best in Practice?

-| GPTZero | Fast, easy to use, free tier | Lower accuracy on short text | Quick screening |
+| GPTZero | Fast, easy to run, free tier | Less stable on short samples | Quick first-pass screening |

-| ZeroGPT | Free, simple interface | Unreliable on long text | Casual checking |
+| ZeroGPT | No-cost entry, simple UI | Results shift on long drafts | Casual spot checks |

 Why Does AI Detection Matter (And Where Does It Fail)?